ihsan-ahmed0/Random-Dungeon/README.md

 # Random-Dungeon
 A top-down dungeon crawler with procedurally generated levels.
-Uses StdDraw library of functions
+Uses StdDraw library available publicly on the Princeton CS website to draw the graphics.

 ## Getting Started
 Download/clone the repo and open the folder in an IDE (that supports Java) of your choice.
 From there, just run Main.java.